Edward Schofield

 Arthur Norman Edward Delsart Schofield, FRHS (26 June 1925 – 9 March 2009) was a curator and archivist at the British Museum, and later the British Library.

 Early life

 Edward Schofield was born in Rochdale in 1925, the son of Henry Schofield and his Belgian wife, Simone Delsart.
 In the 1930s, the family made annual summer visits to Belgium.

-He was educated at the schools of the Pallottine Missionary Sisters in Rochdale, and the Salesian Fathers in Bolton, before studying at the School of Slavonic and Eastern European Studies in London, which today forms part of University College London.
+He was educated at the schools of the Pallottine Missionary Sisters in Rochdale, and the Salesian Fathers in Bolton, before studying at the UCL School of Slavonic and East European Studies in London, which today forms part of University College London.
 In 1957, he obtained a doctorate from the University of London with a dissertation on "England and the Council of Basel".

 He was a founder member of the Ecclesiastical History Society, and on the scholarly committee of the international journal Annuarium Historiae Conciliorum.
 His scholarly articles were published under the name A.N.E.D.
 Schofield.